 Cost of living in Stavanger

 The cost of living in Stavanger is incredibly high, but lucrative salaries from the oil industry tend to make up for this.
-Stavanger is a compact city, so expats will find that accommodation in the city can be eye-wateringly expensive and difficult to find.
-Utilities will also set expats back significantly due to the continuously changing electricity prices in Norway.
+Stavanger is a compact city, so accommodation in the city can be pricey and challenging to find.

 Fortunately, the lifestyle in Stavanger is largely focused on connecting with nature and the outdoors, which makes for budget-friendly entertainment.